 Some profilin proteins can give oral allergy type symptoms and is more specifically called Celery Mugwort Spice Syndrome

 .
-You may have Pollen-Food Allergy Syndrome if you suffer from coriander allergy with oral allergy symptoms to 3 or more of the foods mentioned in the cross reactivity section.
+You may have this syndrome if you suffer from coriander allergy with oral allergy symptoms to 3 or more of the foods mentioned in the cross reactivity section.